ZReidPie/zreid-datascience-finalproject/README.md

 ### 3. Data Collection

 **Data Sources**:
-- MyAnimeList API
 - AniList API

 **Data to Collect**:
-- Anime titles, ratings, and user counts per platform.
+- Anime titles, ratings, and user count per platform.
 - Features: genres, studios, episode count, airing season and year, source material, popularity metrics (e.g., review count).

 Data will be collected via API calls and cleaned to ensure consistency across platforms.

 ---
 ### 4. Modeling Approach

 **Model Selection**:
-- Baseline: Linear Regression.
-- Advanced: Tree-based models like XGBoost or LightGBM.
+- XGBoost: Chosen for its efficiency, scalability, and ability to handle high-dimensional data.
+- Hyperparameter tuning will optimize parameters like learning rate, max depth, and subsample ratio to achieve the best performance.

 The target variable will be the weighted average of ratings across platforms, with weights based on the number of users.

 ---
 ### 5. Data Visualization

 #### a.
 Rating Distribution Across Platforms
-**Purpose**: Compare how ratings differ between MyAnimeList (MAL) and AniList.
+**Purpose**: Understand how ratings vary between different anime and platforms, identifying patterns or outliers.

 **Visualization**:
-- Histogram or Kernel Density Plot for ratings from each platform.
+- Histogram or Kernel Density Plot: To display the overall distribution of ratings.
-- Overlay histograms to show differences in rating distributions.
+- Overlay histograms to show differences in rating distributions across genres or studios.

 #### b.
 Rating Discrepancies
-**Purpose**: Highlight differences between ratings for the same anime on different platforms.
+**Purpose**: Highlight discrepancies between user-generated ratings and the predicted consensus rating.

 **Visualization**:
-- Scatter Plot: Plot MAL ratings on the x-axis and AniList ratings (normalized) on the y-axis.
-  - Include a 45° reference line to easily spot discrepancies.
 - Bar Plot: Show the average rating difference for various genres or studios.

 ---
 ### 6. Testing & Reproducibility

 **Test Plan**:
 - Train-test split: Use 80% of data for training and 20% for testing.
+- Hyperparameter tuning will use cross-validation to ensure robustness.

+**Reproducibility**:
+- Ensure code is modular and well-documented for ease of replication.
+- Include requirements.txt for environment setup.

+---

+## How to Build and Use the Code

+1. **Setup Environment**:
+   - Install required dependencies: `pip install -r requirements.txt`.
+   - Ensure Python version 3.8 or higher.
+2. **Data Collection, Model Training, and Visualizations**:
+   - All in code.py

+## How to Contribute

+1. Fork the repository and create a new branch.
+2. Make your changes and test thoroughly.
+3. Submit a pull request with a clear description of your changes.

+## How to Test the Code

+1. Run `pytest` to ensure all tests pass.
+2. Use `test_model.py` to validate model performance.

+## Supported Environment

+- Python 3.8+
+- Tested on Windows 10